Two evaluation campaigns related to entity/expert search

 The Cross-lingual Expert Search (CriES) workshop addresses the problem of multi-lingual expert search in social media environments.
 The workshop also includes a pilot challenge, which is very much like the expert finding task at the TREC Enterprise track: given a document collection and a query topic, return a ranked list of experts, who are likely to be experts on the topic.
 However, the document collection is a multilingual social environment (Yahoo!
 Answers) and topics come in 4 different languages (English, German, French, Spanish).

-2 Responses to “Two evaluation campaigns related to entity/expert search”
+2 thoughts on “Two evaluation campaigns related to entity/expert search

 I have found also quite interesting the initial attempt to evaluate entity search on RDF data organized at the Semantic Search workshop (see http://km.aifb.uni-karlsruhe.de/ws/semsearch10/).
 The dataset is a billion RDF triples crawled on the web and a set of queries from search engine logs.
 Relevance judgments will be created with crowdsourcing.